 E2, first deployed in 2008, identifies malicious or potentially harmful computer network activity in federal government network traffic based on specific known signatures.
 In technical terms, it is an intrusion detection system.
 On a typical day, E2 sensors generate approximately 30,000 alerts about potential cyberattacks.
 These alerts are each evaluated by CISA cybersecurity personnel to determine whether the alert represents a compromise and if further remediation is needed.
 If so, CISA works with the victim agency to address the intrusion.

-E1 and E2 are fully deployed and screening all FCEB traffic that is routed through a Trusted Internet Connection (a secure gateway between each agency’s internal network and the Internet).
-As of June 2020, 242 FCEB agencies are participating in E1/E2, representing approximately 2.082 million users, or 98% of the total user population.
+E1 and E2 are fully deployed and screening all FCEB traffic that is routed through Trusted Internet Connections (secure gateways between each agency’s internal network and the Internet).
+As of December 2021, 256 FCEB agencies are participating in E1/E2, representing approximately 2.125 million users, or 99% of the total user population.